Program helps pay for cleanup after some sewage backups

 The Baltimore Sun reports the city launched the reimbursement program last month under a federally supervised program to modernize its aged, leaky sewer system.

-The Baltimore City Department of Public Works says the backups must be caused by wet weather surcharging and reported within 24 hours to be eligible.
-Being a residential customer is also among the requirements.
+Only sewage backups caused by heavy rain are eligible for the program, and the backups must be reported within 24 hours.
+The Baltimore City Department of Public Works says being a residential customer is also among the requirements.

 The newspaper says sewage backs up into basement toilets or drains across Baltimore thousands of times every year because the system is overloaded with rain.